thoughtspot/thoughtspot.github.io/_release/notes.md

 - SAP HANA (version 2.0 or later)&nbsp;&nbsp;<span class="label label-success" style="position: relative; top: -1px">Beta</span>

 Embrace includes the following new features:
-- Ability to remove columns a connection.
+- Ability to remove columns in a connection.
 - A summary of tables/columns connected is now displayed as part of add/edit connection workflow.
 - Actual SQL is displayed in the query visualizer.
 This allows analysts to check the actual external database query so they can easily validate the output.
 - Improved performance when editing a connection.

+For more information, see [Embrace overview]({{ site.baseurl }}/data-integrate/embrace/embrace-intro.html).

 {: id="early-access"}
 ## Early Access Programs